-The Environmental Division is staffed by Registered Environmental Health Specialists that are licensed and certified as required by New Jersey State law.
-Some of the varied environmental functions are listed alphabetically below:
+The Environmental Division is staffed by Registered Environmental Health Specialists who are licensed and certified as required by New Jersey State law.
+Some of the varied environmental functions are listed below:

 Day Care Centers & Youth Camps